Philosophy Paper FAQ

 - What kind of format do you want it in?

 - typed and double-spaced, with normal fonts and margins (normal is 12pt font and 1-inch margins)

-- printed out (double-sided printing is best) and submitted in class on the due date; depending on the class, sometimes email submission is what is required; but don't submit your paper by email unless the instructions for your class allow or require that or you receive special permission to do so.
+- printed out, typically (double-sided printing is best) and submitted in class on the due date; depending on the class, sometimes email submission is what is required; but don't submit your paper by email unless the instructions for your class allow or require that or you receive special permission to do so.

 (The exception to this rule is late papers.
 Because you lose 1/3 of a letter grade for each day (not each school day, each day) that your paper is late (see below), you can and should submit late papers by email.
 That way you don't have to wait until the next class meeting to turn in your late paper.)

 - your name on each page.